“Life without exercise makes you tired, stiff and fat”

 If you don’t move it you lose it.
 Everything gets slack and sloppy and controlling your energy, weight, sugar levels and sanity can be a real challenge.
 Your heart, lungs, muscles, circulatory system and lymphatic system deteriorate and weaken if you are not engaging in regular huff and puff activities.

-In essence exercise is the physical motion that performs 2 main tasks to keep the energy cycle in peak performance.
+In essence exercise is the physical motion that performs two main tasks to keep the energy cycle in peak performance.

-The job of the lymphatic system is to pick up and eliminate toxins and waste.
+2. Lymphatic drainage: The job of the lymphatic system is to pick up and eliminate toxins and waste.
 Unlike the circulation system it does not have a pump like the heart to drive it.
 The pump of this system is the movement of muscles.
 Every cell in your body excretes waste, which should be picked up and eliminated regularly.
 For regular waste drainage there needs to be regular exercise and muscle action to pump it out of the body.
 It is passed out in the form of urine or feaces.
 Without regular exercise the waste builds up inside the cells and lymphatic vessels and stagnates and rots inside you.
 It’s like you putting your bin out today and the rubbish collectors going on strike for a week or more.
 The bin would sit festering and rotting on the side of the road.
 If you kept putting more rubbish out and the strike continued the build up of rubbish would continue and become very unhygienic.
-Inactivity for this reason leads to the build up of toxic waste which has a very negative impact on your energy levels and general well being.
+Inactivity for this reason has a very negative impact on your energy levels and general well being.

-- Just get moving!
-5+ Days per week:
+• Hottest exercise tip: Just get moving!
+5+ Days per week

 Do something you enjoy that gets you huffing and puffing and working your heart, lungs and muscles regularly.